quelicm/bamp/Readme.md

 ## Downloading

-You can grab the [script here](https://github.com/bamp/bamp.sh/raw/master/bamp.sh) (Option-click to download.)
+You can grab the [script here](https://raw.githubusercontent.com/nothnk/bamp/master/bamp.sh) (Option-click to download.)

-You'll need to `chmod a+x virtualhost.sh` in order to run it after downloading.
+You'll need to `chmod a+x bamp.sh` in order to run it after downloading.

 ## Options